-The GSI groundwater vulnerability map indicates the Site has low vulnerability to groundwater contamination.
-The GSI Bedrock Aquifer map information does not appear to cover the Site.
-The nearest available coverage is in Ringsend Park approximately 700 m west of the Site, which indicates the bedrock to be locally important.
-According to GSI, this is bedrock that is moderately productive only in local zones and is capable of supplying locally important abstractions (smaller public water supplies, and group schemes).
+The GSI Groundwater Vulnerability map shows the Site to have low vulnerability to groundwater contamination.
+The bedrock aquifer is described as a locally important aquifer.
+According to GSI Groundwater Resources (Aquifers) data, this is bedrock that is moderately productive only in local zones and is capable of supplying locally important abstractions (smaller public water supplies, and group schemes).